 Important to get best performance:

-* A gray or red light for the attitude signals that the attitude-solution is not fixed with GNSS phase measurements (no highly accurate attitude information)
+* Gray or red light for the attitude signals that the attitude-solution is not fixed with GNSS phase measurements (no highly accurate attitude information)

-* A gray or red light for the RTK-position signals that the position-solution is not fixed with GNSS phase measurements (no highly accurate position information)
+* Gray or red light for the RTK-position signals that the position-solution is not fixed with GNSS phase measurements (no highly accurate position information)

-* An orange light for Attitude/RTK signals that the sensor fusion solution lost the fixed state and Filters perform in a float mode
+* Orange light for Attitude/RTK signals that the sensor fusion solution lost the fixed state and Filters perform in a float mode

 * Please start movement only with float (orange signal) or fixed (green signal) mode